 Branding and loyalty are intertwined but there is a definite difference.
 Branding specifically refers to the name, logo, or design by which your company is known.
 We can all think of famous brands: GE, Facebook, Costco.

 What’s important to about a brand is that it invokes both a cerebral response (i.e. we know that GE is a mega-corporation) and a visual response (the famous cursive “G & E”).
 A brand will become the face of your app, company, business, or whatever.

-A brand name isn’t set in stone; plenty of well-known brands (Pocket, for instance) did not start off as the names by which they are known today.
+A brand name isn’t set in stone; plenty of well-known brands (Pocket, for instance) did not start off like the names by which they are known today.
 Your brand is how everyone will recognize your app.
 Choose wisely.

 Okay, so we’ve already been over that the design of the Facebook app is nothing too noteworthy, but there are some elements we should talk about.
 Design strategies are used in both the user interface (UI) and the user experience (UX).

 You will more frequently see UX associated with how an app looks and UI with how it functions.
 Really though, UX is often used interchangeably – after all a good UI leads to good user experience.